20kdc/gabien-common/micromvn/README.md

    Cleans all target projects (deletes target directory).
  * `compile`\
    Cleans and compiles all target projects.
+ * `test-compile`\
+   Cleans and compiles all target projects along with their tests.
+ * `test`\
+   Runs the JUnit 4 console runner, `org.junit.runner.JUnitCore`, on all tests in all target projects.\
+   Tests are assumed to be non-inner classes in the test source tree that appear to refer to `org.junit.Test`.\
  * `package`\
    Cleans, compiles, and packages all target projects to JAR files.
    This also includes an imitation of maven-assembly-plugin.